jerickjoe111/launch-school/JS210/course_topics.md

 formalName // => Lord Luke
 ```

 Partial function application is an interesting technique allowed by the fact that functions are closures in JavaScript.
 With this technique, we can call a function `a` that, in turn, calls another function `b` that uses the arguments provided to `a`.
-While `b` expects two or more arguments, we can call `a` with just one argument: this is made possible because, at the moment of the _creation_ of `a` (not its invocation), the remaining, needed arguments for `b` were in scope, so the function `a` took them with it, thus forming a closure.
-So, although we just provided a single argument to `a`, `b` is able to find the remaining arguments because they are part of the function `a`'s closure.
+While `b` expects two or more arguments, we can call `a` with just one argument: this is made possible because, at the moment of the _creation_ of `a` (not its invocation), the remaining, needed arguments for `b` were in scope, so this function `a` took them with it, thus forming a closure.
+In consequence, although we just provided a single argument to `a` upon invocation, `b` is able to 'find' the remaining arguments because they are part of the function `a`'s closure.

-In the example, `a` would be the anonymous function returned by `formalTreatment()`; when this function object is created and returned, `title` formed part of its context, and, being needed by it (because it calls `applyTitle()` with this argument), this anonymous function takes a copy of this variable, thus _forming a closure_ around it, and saving it in its internal state. `b` would be `applyTitle()`.
+In the example, `a` would be the anonymous function returned by `formalTreatment()`; when this function object is created and returned, `title` formed part of its context, and, being needed by it (because it calls `applyTitle()` passing this argument), this anonymous function takes a copy of this variable, thus _forming a closure_ around it, saving it in its internal state. `b` would be `applyTitle()`.
 So, when we call the anonymous function that we assigned to the constant `addLordTitle()` from another, outer scope, we can supply just the `name` argument: this function kept a copy of `title` in its state, so `applyTitle()` is able to find it, and is correctly called from within the anonymous function assigned to `addLordTitle()` with the two arguments: `title` and `name`.

 Partial function application is most useful when we need to pass a function to another function that won't call the passed function with enough arguments from a different scope.